fangzr/PIB-Prioritized-Information-Bottleneck-Framework/README.md

 ### Collaborative Perception

 #### Two-camera collaboration
 The next video shows the improved perception coverage when the 4th and 7th edge cameras collaborate.
-While collaboration enhances the coverage, there are still some undetected pedestrians compared to the results from seven edge cameras.
+While collaboration enhances the coverage, there are still some occluded regions compared to the results from seven edge cameras.

 https://github.com/user-attachments/assets/6840c0fb-6aed-4fcb-9c2a-1e11db26838c